Documents to download

 PMBs in the House of Commons

-Under Standing Orders of the House of Commons a backbench MP can introduce a bill in three ways:
+Under the Standing Orders of the House of Commons a backbench Member can introduce a bill in three ways:

-• Ballot Bills are the first PMBs to be introduced in a session.
-This gives them priority over other PMBs for time available for debate, meaning that they stand the best chance of becoming law.
-The Commons Library briefing Ballot bills lists the 20 MPs drawn in the ballot each session since 1997.
+Ballot Bills are the first PMBs to be introduced in a session.
+They take priority over other PMBs when time is allocated for debates and so have a better chance of becoming law.
+The Commons Library briefing on Ballot bills lists the 20 MPs drawn in the ballot in each session since 1997.

-• Under this procedure, the MP asks the leave of the House to bring in a bill.
-This provides an opportunity for the Member to speak for up to ten minutes in favour of the proposed bill.
-Another MP who opposes the motion may also speak for up to ten minutes.
-If leave is granted, the MP presents the bill and names a Friday for second reading.
-Ten-minute rule motions are taken on Tuesdays and Wednesdays.
+Under this procedure the MP asks leave of the House to bring in a bill, making their case in a speech lasting up to ten minutes.
+An opposing speech may also be made, again in a speech lasting up to ten minutes.
+If the MP is successful, the Bill is taken to have had its first reading and the MP names a Friday for second reading.
+Ten Minute Rule Motions are taken on Tuesdays and Wednesdays.

-• MPs can present a bill on any sitting day but there is no opportunity to make a speech.
+MPs can present a bill on any sitting day.
+This is a formal event; there is no opportunity to make a speech.
 The Member presents the bill in the Chamber, and the Clerk reads the short title.

-Only the short title and long title of the bill is required for the presentation, first reading, of the bill.
+Only the short title and long title of a PMB is required for presentation and first reading.
 The full text is often not available until shortly before the second reading of the bill.

 The Library briefing Public bills in Parliament explains the procedure for public bills, including PMBs, and their passage through both Houses of Parliament.

-Time set aside by the House for consideration of private Members’ legislation is limited under SO No 14(8) to 13 Fridays in each session.
+Time set aside by the House for consideration of PMBs is limited under SO No 14(8) to 13 Fridays in each session.

-The first seven of these Fridays are reserved for Second Reading debates.
-Members drawn high in the ballot can nominate one of the first seven Fridays for their Second Reading and consequently their bills have more chance of making progress.
-On and after the eighth Friday, bills that progressed beyond second reading take precedence.
+The first seven of these Fridays are reserved for second reading debates.
+Members drawn high in the ballot can nominate one of the first seven Fridays for their second reading; consequently these bills have more chance of making progress.
+On and after the eighth Friday, bills that have progressed beyond second reading take precedence.

 Commons Procedure Committee